adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Young dragons, of course; but we are not allowed to call ourselves real dragons until we get our full growth," was the reply.
 "The big dragons are very proud.
 Mother says that some day we will all be very powerful and important."

 "Where is your mother?" asked the Wizard, anxiously.

 "She has gone up to the top of the earth to hunt for our dinner.
 If she has good luck she will bring us an elephant, or a couple of rhinoceros, or perhaps a few dozen people."

 "Are you hungry?" enquired Dorothy.

 "Very," said the dragonette.

 "Are we friends or enemies?" asked Dorothy.
 "I mean, will you be good to us, or do you intend to eat us?"

-" We dragonettes can eat you, my child; but unfortunately mother has tied all our tails around the rocks at the back of our individual caves, so that we can not crawl out to get you."
+"We dragonettes can eat you, my child; but unfortunately mother has tied all our tails around the rocks at the back of our individual caves, so that we can not crawl out to get you."

 "Why did your mother tie your tails?" asked Dorothy.

-1 **coal-scuttles** — ящики для угля

 "Oh, she is sometimes gone for several weeks, and if we were not tied we can crawl all over the mountain and fight with each other and get into a lot of mischief."